hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

     }
     ```

-- HaptikLib can also be configured to send Push Notifications to the user.
+- Haptik can also be configured to send Push Notifications to the user.
 The client application needs to configure push notifications on their own end and have to pass the deviceToken which the application gets after requesting the user to send them Push Notifications.

     Example: